 High School/Middle School Honor Band

 These two separate festivals allow students from many schools to come together and work with exciting guest conductors.
 Typically over fifty schools participate.
-Both events typically occur in January and students perform in Pote Theatre in the Blank Performing Arts Center.
-For more information or questions, contact Mike Eckerty, Director of Instrumental Ensembles.
-For more information and registration visit Middle School Honor Band or High School Honor Band.
+Both events typically occur in January and students perform in Pote Theatre in the Blank Performing Arts Center. *Cancelled for the 2022 year.* For more information or questions, contact Mike Eckerty, Director of Instrumental Ensembles.
+For more information, look here for next year’s festivals.

 High School Choral Invitational